 64%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid, actionable skill with executable Python code that covers pre-submission filtering, safe defaults, client integration, and server-side rejection handling.
-Its main weaknesses are the lack of an explicit end-to-end workflow with validation checkpoints and some content that could be more concisely organized or split into referenced files.
-The user-facing guidelines section adds relatively little value for Claude.
+This is a solid, actionable skill with executable Python code covering pre-submission filtering, safe defaults, client integration, and server-side rejection handling.
+Its main weaknesses are the lack of an explicit end-to-end workflow with validation/feedback loops, and some generic advice in the user-facing guidelines section that doesn't add value for Claude.
+The code quality is high but the overall structure could benefit from better sequencing and progressive disclosure.

 Suggestions

-Add an explicit numbered workflow showing the full sequence: pre-filter → submit → poll status → handle rejection → retry with revised prompt, including validation checkpoints
+Add an explicit end-to-end workflow section showing the complete sequence: filter prompt → build safe request → submit → check status → handle rejection → retry with revised prompt

-Remove or significantly trim the 'User-Facing Guidelines' section as it contains generic advice Claude already knows
+Remove or significantly trim the 'User-Facing Guidelines' section — these are generic software engineering practices Claude already knows

 | Dimension | Reasoning | Score |